citusdata/citus_docs/ref_arch/multi_tenant.rst

       REFERENCES ads (company_id, id)
   );

-The change above is typical for a :ref:`multi-tenant schema migration <mt_schema_migration>`.
-The linked section goes into greater detail.
+You can learn more about migrating your own data model in :ref:`multi-tenant schema migration <mt_schema_migration>`.

 Try it Yourself
 ~~~~~~~~~~~~~~~